jaymz95/TheoryOfAlgProject/overview.md

 out by the standard documentation.
 The resulting hash is output ot the user.

-An introduction to your repository and code.
-Describe what is contained in the repository and what the code does.

 ## Run
 My MD5 algrithm works by runnging these commands:
 * make md5